Selection of a Program

 - Accreditation and length of the program

 - Size, geographical location, type, and availability of housing

 There are many ways to go about researching graduate schools.

 - Consider all of these options throughout the search process:

 - Talk with individuals who have knowledge of the field: faculty, deans, advisors, friends, family, counselors, etc.

-- Consult Career Development library resources, general guides or resources geared specifically toward your field
+- Consult general graduate school guides or resources geared specifically toward your field

 - Utilize the internet or link directly to schools of interest

 - Contact individual graduate schools' departments requesting a catalog, application, and financial aid information

 - Visit institutions and interview with directors, if possible Attend graduate school fairs and forums